Advantages and Disadvantages of Self-pollination

 But first, let’s understand the topic:

-The followings are the advantages and disadvantages of Self-pollination:
+The following are the advantages and disadvantages of Self Pollination:

 Advantages Disadvantages